Fadel Antar: Shabab Sahel

 On 28 May 2021, Antar moved to Shabab Sahel on a three-year contract.
 He scored a hat-trick against Safa on 18 September, helping his team win 5–0.
 The following matchday, on 25 September, Antar scored four goals against Tripoli in a 4–1 win.
 He finished the first half of the season as top scorer, with 10 goals in 11 games.
 Despite having left mid-season, Antar finished top scorer of the 2021–22 Lebanese Premier League, joint with Mahmoud Siblini.

 Kelantan

 On 9 January 2022, Malaysia Premier League side Kelantan announced the transfer of Antar, ahead of the 2022 season.
 He was quickly dubbed "the next [Mohamad] Ghaddar", a Lebanese player who had also played for Kelantan.
 He officially joined on loan from Shabab Sahel on 27 February.
 Antar scored on his debut on 13 March, in a 2–1 defeat to Super League club Petaling Jaya City in the first round of the Malaysia FA Cup.

+Nejmeh

+At the end of his contract at Sahel, Antar moved to Nejmeh ahead of the 2024–25 season.

+Ahed

+In July 2025, Antar joined Ahed ahead of the 2025–26 season.